labordynamicsinstitute/ecco-notes/docs/biohpc/sbatch.md

 ## SBATCH Array job

 If you want to launch many parallel jobs that use a different parameter each time, use arrays.

+### R example

-Here's an example:
+Here's an example with R:

 ```bash
 #!/bin/bash